coherent-research/dcs-documentation/DCSUserGuide.md

 ## Meter Restricted Profiles
 It is possible for users (except administrators) to be given a Meter Restriction Profile.
 This profiles specifies which subset of meter groups that the user may access.
 A Meter Restriction Profile can be applied to any number of users.

-A Meter Restiction Profile is a nested Granted/Denied list of Meter Groups, Meters and/or Virtual Meters.
+A Meter Restriction Profile is a nested Granted/Denied list of Meter Groups, Meters and/or Virtual Meters.
 A few examples best illustrates the use of a restriction profiles.

 ** Example 1: A set of users is only allowed to access meters in a given group **